All News / Firm News /

 The Litigated Dish: Top foodborne pathogens

-Bill Marler, my boss — the star of Netflix’s “Poisoned” and the world’s fastest blogger—already does his fair share of blogging.
-I could contribute by answering the Internet’s most-asked food safety questions.
+Bill Marler, my boss — the star of Netflix’s “Poisoned” and the world’s fastest blogger — already does his fair share of blogging.
+I can contribute by answering the internet’s most-asked food safety questions.
 Hopefully, I can learn a thing (or 10) along the way.

 This year, I’ll answer the internet’s most frequently asked foodborne illness and food safety-related questions.
 How will I know which questions are most frequently asked, you ask?
 It’s simple — I typed “foodborne illness” in the search bar on AnswerThePublic.com and found the most common Google searches on this topic.

 What qualifies me to answer these questions?
-I’m a food safety lawyer at the only firm in the world doing this for the last 30 years.
+I’m a food safety lawyer at the only firm in the world focused on foodborne illness for the last 30 years.
 I figured I better know the answer to all these questions.

 What are the 5 major foodborne illnesses?

-1. Norovirus, commonly known as “the cruise ship virus” in the food safety community, takes the number 1 spot.
-Its nickname is misleading since norovirus outbreaks on cruise ships account for 1 percent of all reported norovirus outbreaks.
-Nevertheless, thinking of a cruise ship buffet at peak hours may be the best way to remember what there is to know about norovirus: people of all ages can get infected and sick with norovirus, which spreads very easily and quickly.
+Norovirus, commonly known as “the cruise ship virus” in the food safety community, takes the number one spot.
+Its nickname is misleading since norovirus outbreaks on cruise ships account for one percent of all reported norovirus outbreaks.
+Nevertheless, thinking of a cruise ship buffet at peak hours may be the best way to remember what there is to know about norovirus: People of all ages can get infected and sick with norovirus, which spreads very easily and quickly.

-Norovirus is highly contagious.
-It is the leading cause of gastroenteritis (abdominal pain, diarrhea, and vomiting) and foodborne illness in the United States.
-Norovirus can be transmitted by touching surfaces or objects contaminated with norovirus and then placing your unwashed hand in your mouth; having direct contact with someone who has norovirus (for example, by sharing food or eating utensils with them, eating food handled by them, or caring for them when they are sick).
-It can even be transmitted through indirect contact with a sick person—all it takes is a few contaminated particles (I won’t get into too much detail here, in case you are having lunch) to potentially cause illness.
+Norovirus is the leading cause of gastroenteritis (abdominal pain, diarrhea, and vomiting) and foodborne illness in the United States.
+It can be transmitted by touching surfaces or objects contaminated with norovirus and then placing your unwashed hand in your mouth or having direct contact with someone who has norovirus (for example, by sharing food or eating utensils with them, eating food handled by them, or caring for them when they are sick).
+It can even be transmitted through indirect contact with a sick person — all it takes is a few contaminated particles (I won’t get into too much detail here, in case you are having lunch) to potentially cause illness.

 The good news about norovirus is that it does not multiply in foods as many bacteria do.
 In addition, thorough cooking destroys this virus.
 To avoid norovirus, make sure the food you eat is cooked completely.
 While traveling in areas with polluted water sources, raw vegetables should be washed thoroughly before being served, and travelers should drink only boiled or bottled beverages without ice.